lens-biophotonics/fiber-orientation-analysis/doc/source/usage.rst

 Microscopy image formats
 ------------------------
-Foa3D accepts 3D grayscale or RGB image stacks in TIFF format.
+Foa3D supports 3D grayscale or RGB image stacks in TIFF format.
-Alternatively, a YAML stitch file created by the ZetaStitcher tool for large volumetric stack alignment and stitching [`ZetaStitcher GitHub <https://github.com/lens-biophotonics/ZetaStitcher>`_] can be used as input.
+Alternatively, a YAML stitch file created by the ZetaStitcher tool for large volumetric stack alignment and stitching [`ZetaStitcher GitHub <https://github.com/lens-biophotonics/ZetaStitcher>`_] can be provided as input.
 To generate this stitch file from a collection of adjacent 3D stacks composing a tiled reconstruction of brain tissue, refer to the documentation at [`ZetaStitcher GitHub <https://github.com/lens-biophotonics/ZetaStitcher>`_].
 In particular, the Foa3D tool uses the 3D stack alignment information contained in such a file to programmatically access and process basic image sub-volumes of appropriate size, allowing for the analysis of high-resolution mesoscopic microscopy images that exceed the typical memory available on low-resource machines.
-The YAML and image stack files must be in the same directory.
+The YAML and image stack files must be located in the same directory.

 .. code-block:: console